Although

 UC: So what’s next for C Breezy?

-CB: Right now I’m currently in grad school at Clark Atlanta University getting my Masters in Social work.
+CB: Right now I’m currently in grad school at

 UC: Ok, congratulations.

+begin in social work.
 I’m in the editing stages of my documentary called, ‘Deeper Than Drums’.
 It’s my life as a black man, musician, growing up in Atlanta in a single parent household being a youth pastor at my church.
 This past summer I started and founded my first summer music camp.
 A lot of schools in the south district of Atlanta lost a lot of funding and music programs were cut.

 In high school we had music classes and that was the main thing that kept me going, it kept me off the streets and out of trouble.
 I was in the jazz and marching band, so it was my home.
 Young musicians, like myself, don’t really get a choice- either they’ll play sports or go into the streets to find some other entertainment.
 I make it my duty to go to various schools in the Atlanta area and hold free drum clinic so I’m able to be a blessing in that way to the kids where funding was cut.

 UC: Exactly.
-Do you play any other instruments?
+Do you play any other

-CB: I play spoons, tambourine [laughter] I always wanted to grow as a musician.
-I’m jealous of drummers who hop off the drums and get on the bass or keyboards etc. I’m thinking, ‘Man I’ve got more work to do’.
+always wanted to grow as a musician.
+I’m jealous of drummers who hop off the

-UC: When I saw you on the Coca Cola stage, I mean you murdered that drum set!
-You did not play around, how did that happen?
+stage, I mean you murdered that drum set!
+You did not play around, how did that

 UC: Where can people find you?

-CB: They can find me at my website www.chrisdrumz.com, all my events, pics from my music camp, bio, videos and my Instagram link (belcherdrumz) which I actually post most things there, Instagram, before YouTube and whatnot.
+CB: They can find me at my website www.chrisdrumz.com, all my events, pics from my music camp, bio, videos and my Instagram

-UC: Thank you Chris for a great interview.
+Thank you Chris for a great interview.

-CB: I appreciate the opportunity for you having me on your blog.
-I really appreciate that.
+CB: I appreciate the opportunity for you having

 UC: You are truly welcome.